mengshanfeng/CMR/README.md

 There is a work in progress to rewire the compiler in full JS instead of C++ to make the code smaller and more simple (see branch rewrite-compiler-in-js).

+You can find slides to explain the idea here : https://svalat.github.io/docs/2015-04-cmr.pdf.

 Pictures
 --------